Letter to Schools re CHD and COVID-19 - Returning to SchoolDownload

 Here at ECHO we know that many families are worried about Coronavirus (Covid-19) and how it may potentially affect you and your children.

 The current situation is rapidly evolving, and we are taking care not to provide conflicting or confusing information.
-We are currently following the advice set out on the NHS website which is constantly being updated with the latest information and recommendations.
+We are currently following the advice set out on the NHS website and the UK government as it is updated with the latest information and recommendations.
+You can find all the latest guidance below along with an FAQ which we are regularly updating.

-We are in regular contact with the hospital and other charities – as soon as we have any updated information we will share it on this page.
+We are in regular contact with Evelina London Children’s Hospital and other charities – as soon as we have any updated information we will share it on this page.

-In light of the BCCA announcement ECHO have prepared guidance letters for parents/carers to give to their children’s schools and/or employers.
+In light of the recent government announcement that children in Reception, Year 1 and Year 6 are being requested to return to school from 1st June 2020, ECHO have prepared guidance letters for parents/carers to give to schools and their employers.

 Coronaviruses are a large family of viruses which may cause illness in animals or humans.
 In humans, several coronaviruses are known to cause respiratory infections ranging from the common cold to more severe diseases.